-Camp Fire Central Puget Sound believes that every child should be able to benefit from our programs, regardless of the ability of pay.
-Due to the generous support of donors, financial assistance is available to families that meet our income and eligibility requirements.
+Camp Fire Central Puget Sound believes that every child should be able to benefit from our programs, regardless of the ability to pay.
+Due to the generous support of donors, financial assistance is available on a first-come, first-serve basis to families that meet our income and eligibility requirements.

 Eligibility is determined based on the Seattle Public Schools Free and Reduced Lunch sliding scale, which factors both household income and family size.
 In addition, we will consider additional factors such as extenuating family circumstances and participation in fundraising or service through Camp Fire programs.
 Priority is given to families that live within our service area of King County, Kitsap County, and north Mason County, but all families are welcome to apply.